BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

               Joseph Schumpeter's "Creative destruction" is about "the process that sees new innovations replacing existing ones that are rendered obsolete over time."<br/>
               -[https://www.cmu.edu/epp/irle/irle-blog-pages/schumpeters-theory-of-creative-destruction.html](https://www.cmu.edu/epp/irle/irle-blog-pages/schumpeters-theory-of-creative-destruction.html)
               <br/><br/>
               "As an example, in the late 1800s and early 1900s incremental improvements to horse and buggy transportation continued to be valuable, and innovations in the buggy and buggy whip could fetch a considerable price in the market.
 With the introduction of Ford’s Model T in 1908, however, these “technologies” were effectively driven out by a superior innovation.
-Over time, newer and better innovations will continue to drive out worse ones, just as the Model T did the horse and buggy and numerous iterations of vehicles have subsequently driven out the Model T and generations of its successors.
+Over time, newer and better innovations will continue to drive out worse ones, just as the Model T did the horse and buggy and numerous iterations of vehicles have subsequently driven out the Model T and generations of its successors."
               -[https://www.cmu.edu/epp/irle/irle-blog-pages/schumpeters-theory-of-creative-destruction.html](https://www.cmu.edu/epp/irle/irle-blog-pages/schumpeters-theory-of-creative-destruction.html)
               <br/><br/>
               The point is that after switching from horses to cars, there were plenty of jobs building cars, fixing cars, and so on.